 If you are wondering if you can use Exodus to receive mining payouts, this guide will help!

 Exodus is a desktop wallet to send, receive, exchange, and store multiple cryptocurrency assets.
 Exodus gives you full control of your wallet and hence you can send mining payouts to your Exodus wallet.
 Since Exodus supports multiple crypto assets, it is possible one of the assets we support is one you are mining.
 Who doesn't love mining their favorite crypto?
-However, there are a few things you need to know before you start mining to your Exodus wallet addresses.
+However, there are a few things you need to know before you start receiving mining payouts with your Exodus wallet.

 - Receiving Bitcoin (BTC) mining payouts